MouseTester.xyz

 What is Mouse DPI?

 DPI stands for Dots Per Inch.
 It measures how many pixels your cursor moves on screen for every inch you physically move the mouse on your desk.
 A mouse set to 800 DPI should move the cursor exactly 800 pixels when you slide it one inch.
 Higher DPI means faster cursor movement; lower DPI gives you more precision for the same hand movement.
+Modern optical sensors like the PixArt PAW3395 and PMW3389 support DPI ranges from 100 to 26,000+, though most users operate between 400–3200 DPI.

 How to Test Your Mouse DPI